Free Small Business Tax Spreadsheet

 Sheet #1 – Recurring Expenses

-Before we start actually categorizing expenses, I also like to have an idea of what my regular expenses are for budgeting purposes.
-For example, every year I pay a renewal fee for my blog’s hosting services from GoDaddy.
-I also pay a yearly fee for my social media hosting through CoSchedule and my Pinterest/Instagram posting through Tailwind.
-My email service, Feedblitz, is paid monthly.
+Before we start actually categorizing expenses, we also like to have an idea of what my regular expenses are for budgeting purposes.
+For example, every year we pay a renewal fee for our blog’s hosting services.

 Sometimes these yearly fees can cost a few hundred dollars each.
-In order to save up for that, I like to put a little bit of money aside each month.
+In order to save up for that, we like to put a little bit of money aside each month.
 This first sheet tells me how much money I need to be setting aside for my regular expenses.
-As you can see, I put in yearly amounts for GoDaddy, CoSchedule, and Tailwind, and divided them by 12.
+As you can see, we put in yearly amounts for GoDaddy, CoSchedule, and Tailwind, and divided them by 12.

 Sheet #2 – Earnings